Cosmopolis (film): Reception

 However, Todd McCarthy of The Hollywood Reporter criticized the film, writing:

 Lifeless, stagey and lacking a palpable subversive pulse despite the ready opportunities offered by the material, this stillborn adaptation of Don DeLillo's novel initially will attract some Robert Pattinson fans but will be widely met with audience indifference.

 Cahiers du Cinéma named it the year's second-best title, while Sight & Sound listed it as the eighth-best film of 2012.
 Keith Uhlich of Time Out New York named Cosmopolis the tenth-best film of 2012.

 Film critic Amy Taubin named Cosmopolis one of her ten favorite films of all time when she participated in the 2012 Sight & Sound critics' poll.

+Roger Ebert rated it 2 stars out of 4, saying: "“Cosmopolis” is flawlessly directed.
+Yes, it is.
+I can’t easily imagine a better screen version of the DeLillo novel, although I don’t much want to imagine one at all.
+David Cronenberg is a master filmmaker, whose films sometimes fail to reverberate with me, but whose genius cannot be denied.
+There is a coldness and abstraction in much of his work, a heartlessness."